Refresh a dataset created from an Excel workbook on OneDrive, or SharePoint Online

 Then in Load To, make sure you select Add this data to the Data Model.

 What if I use Get External Data in Power Pivot?

 No problem.
 Whenever you use Power Pivot to connect to and query data from an on-premises or online data source, the data is automatically loaded to the data model.

 How do I schedule refresh?

-When you setup a refresh schedule, Power BI will connect directly to the data sources using connection information and credentials in the dataset to query for updated data, then load the updated data into the dataset.
+When you set up a refresh schedule, Power BI connects directly to the data sources using connection information and credentials in the dataset to query for updated data, then loads the updated data into the dataset.
 Any visualizations in reports and dashboards based on that dataset in the Power BI service are also updated.

-For details on how to setup schedule refresh, see Configure Schedule Refresh.
+For details on how to set up scheduled refresh, see Configure scheduled refresh.

 When things go wrong

 When things go wrong, it’s usually because Power BI can’t sign into data sources, or if the dataset connects to an on-premises data source, the gateway is offline.
 Make sure Power BI can sign into data sources.
 If a password you use to sign into a data source changes, or Power BI gets signed out from a data source, be sure to try signing into your data sources again in Data Source Credentials.